Keep the Trail Access info current...

 This Masons Falls Circuit is a pleasant hike through the regenerating bush that clearly shows the impact of the Kinglake fires.
 There are large parts of the track that did seem to escape the tragic fires.
 Plus the Masons Falls are quite spectacular, and worth the visit.

 This version starts at Masons Falls Picnic Area.
 Take the marked trail to the falls, only a short disctance away.
 After viewing that, follow the trail to Running Creek.
-It will then follow this before climbing very steeply up Mt Sugarloaf.
+It will then follow this before climbing very steeply up Mount Sugarloaf.
 At the junction with the Sugarloaf Ridge Track you can turn right to follow the trail to the top.
 The top is a good place for a lunch break.

 Then retrace your steps to the junction, but continue down Sugarloaf Track to the first car park at the entrance.
 This version of the trail took Wallaby Track to rejoin the falls track to then return to the car park.
 But you can elect to take Boundary Track.